gl-inet/docs4.x/docs/tutorials/connect_to_a_hotspot_with_captive_portal.md

 However, you may find that you are not able to enter the captive portal so that you cannot connect to the hotspot or access the Internet.
 In this case, please the following solutions one by one.

-## Solution 1：Disable the *DNS Rebinding Attack Protection*
+## Solution 1：Change DNS settings

-1. Visit the web Admin Panel (192.168.8.1), use [repeater](../internet_repeater/) to connect to the public hotspot which requires authentication through captive portal.
+1. Visit the web Admin Panel (default is 192.168.8.1), use [repeater](../internet_repeater/) to connect to the public hotspot which requires authentication through captive portal.

     Click **Connect** under the repeater sector.